Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Introduction

 \section{Introduction}

-Sequence-to-sequence (seq2seq) models and related approaches have been widely used in semantic parsing~\cite{dong2016language, jia2016data} and excel at handling the natural language variation\footnote{We use the term \emph{natural language variation} in a broad sense to refer to the many different ways humans can express the same meaning in natural language, including differences in word choice and syntactic constructions.} of human-generated queries.
-However, evaluations on synthetic\footnote{We make a coarse distinction between \emph{synthetic} datasets, where natural language utterances are generated by a program, and \emph{non-synthetic} datasets, where natural language utterances are collected from humans.} tasks such as \textsc{SCAN}~\cite{lake2018generalization} have shown that seq2seq models generalize poorly to out-of-distribution compositional utterances, such as ``jump twice'' when only ``jump'', ``walk'', and ``walk twice'' are seen during training.
+Sequence-to-sequence (seq2seq) models have been widely used in semantic parsing~\cite{dong2016language, jia2016data} and excel at handling the natural language variation\footnote{We use the term \emph{natural language variation} in a broad sense to refer to the many different ways humans can express the same meaning in natural language, including differences in word choice and syntactic constructions.} of human-generated queries.
+However, evaluations on synthetic\footnote{We make a coarse distinction between \emph{synthetic} datasets, where natural language utterances are generated by a program, and \emph{non-synthetic} datasets, where natural language utterances are collected from humans.} tasks such as \textsc{SCAN}~\cite{lake2018generalization} have shown that seq2seq models often generalize poorly to out-of-distribution compositional utterances, such as ``jump twice'' when only ``jump'', ``walk'', and ``walk twice'' are seen during training.
 This ability to generalize to novel combinations of the elements observed during training is referred to as \emph{compositional generalization}.

-This has motivated many specialized architectures with stronger compositional biases that improve peformance on \textsc{SCAN}~\cite{li2019compositional,russin2019compositional,gordon2019permutation,lake2019compositional,liu2020compositional,nye2020learning,chen2020compositional}.
-However, most of these approaches have only been evaluated on synthetic datasets.
-While synthetic datasets can be useful for precise and interpretable evaluation of specific phenomena, they are typically less representative of the natural language variation that a real-world semantic parsing system must handle.
+This has motivated many specialized architectures that improve peformance on \textsc{SCAN}~\cite{li2019compositional,russin2019compositional,gordon2019permutation,lake2019compositional,liu2020compositional,nye2020learning,chen2020compositional}.
+However, most approaches have only been evaluated on synthetic datasets.
+While synthetic datasets enable precise, interpretable evaluation of specific phenomena, they are less representative of the natural language variation that a real-world semantic parsing system must handle.